-Notices of meetings of the Board will be posted on a bulletin board in the school.
-Agendas for meetings of the Board, including exhibits that are part of the agenda, and revisions thereof, will be e-mailed to the Association President and Vice President on the same day as they are submitted to the Board.
-Minutes of meetings of the Board will be e-mailed to the Association President and Vice President within five (5) days of Board approval.
+Notices of meetings of the Board and Agendas for meetings of the Board, including exhibits that are part of the agenda, and revisions thereof, will be posted on Board Docs.
+Minutes of meetings of the Board will be posted on Board Docs.